heychazza/MCPluginLib/README.md

 </repository>
 ```

-Once you've done this, you'll need to add the dependency.
+Once you've done this, you'll need to add the dependency like such.
    ```xml
 <dependency>
     <groupId>com.codeitforyou.git.Official</groupId>